Rent repayment orders

 Applications should be made using Form RRO1.

-There is a fee for those wishing to apply for a RRO.
-Further fees are payable if a hearing is necessary.[10]
+An application fee must be paid by the applicant.
+Further fees are payable if a hearing is necessary.[20]

-Successful applicants can recover their application fees.[11].
-Applicants can request reimbursement of the application and hearing fees in the RRO application form (paragraph 9), any further written submissions, and at the hearing.
+Successful applicants can recover their application fees.[21].
+Applicants can request reimbursement of the application and hearing fees in the RRO application form, any further written submissions, and at the hearing.

 Legal costs